dhoerl/PhotoScrollerNetwork/README.txt

 PhotoScrollerNetwork Project

+This sample code:

+- builds on Apple's PhotoScroller project by addressing its deficiencies
+- provides the means to process large images for use in a zoomable scrollview
+- is backed by a CATiledLayer so that only those tiles needed for display consume memory
+- tiles the files backing the CATiledLayer for rapid tile rendering
+- demonstrates how to use concurrent NSOperations to fetch several large images concurrently
+- measure the time from when the first image starts decoding til the last one finished for 3 technologies

+ * * *

 So, you want to use a scrolling view with zoomable images in an iOS device.
 You discover that Apple has this really nice sample project called "PhotoScroller", so you download and run it.

 It looks really nice and seems to be exactly what you need!
 And you see three jpeg images with the three images you see in the UIScrollView.
 But, you dig deeper, and with a growing pit in your stomach, you discover that the project is a facade - it only works since those beautiful three jpegs are pre-tiled into 800 or so small png tiles, prepared to meet the needs of the CATiledLayer backing the scrollview.